nishantml/recipe-app-api/README.md

 ``docker build .`` [Doc Link](https://docs.docker.com/engine/reference/builder/)

-``docker-compose build`` // this will build our image using docker-compose config ``docker-compose run service_name sh -c "django-admin.py startproject app ." i.e docker-compose run app sh -c "django-admin.py startproject app ."``  // creating Django project using a docker configuration
+``docker-compose build`` // this will build our image using docker-compose config

+``docker-compose run service_name sh -c "django-admin.py startproject app ."
+ i.e docker-compose run app sh -c "django-admin.py startproject app ."``  // creating Django project using a docker configuration

+ - [Travis](https://travis-ci.org/) : Tool for continuous integration  that let us automate some of the tests and checks on our project every time we push it to github.

+ - Travis CI config file is the file that tells travis what to do every time we push the change to our project.